 Susan Firer and Deborah Fries read as part of the Moonstone Poetry Series at Fergie's Pub (1214 Sansom Street, Philadelphia, PA) on Wednesday, April 12, 2017, at 7pm.

 On March 14th, in collaboration with the Wisconsin Academy of Sciences, Arts & Letters, Woodland Pattern is excited to host a poetry reading with Susan Firer & Matt Cook.
 There will be pie and coffee courtesy of Honeypie Cafe and Anodyne in celebration of everyone's favorite mathematical constant!
 More information at woodlandpattern.org

-On February 9th, Susan Firer will have two events in Washington, D.C. at AWP.
-From 10:30-11:45am, Firer will be part of a reading titled: The Backwaters Press Celebrates 20 Years, in celebration of the press and a new anthology titled: Watching the Perseids: The Backwaters Press Celebrates 20 Years.
-It will be at USC Dornsife Bookfair Stage 2.
-The second event is a book signing, at 3pm at the BWP Booth #973.
+On February 9th, Susan Firer had two events in Washington, D.C. at AWP.
+From 10:30-11:45am, Firer was part of a reading titled: The Backwaters Press Celebrates 20 Years, in celebration of the press and a new anthology titled: Watching the Perseids: The Backwaters Press Celebrates 20 Years, at USC Dornsife Bookfair Stage 2.
+The second event was a book signing, at 3pm at the BWP Booth #973.
 For more information see the flyer.

 On Thursday, November 3rd, 2016, 7pm, Firer read from her newest book of poems The Transit of Venus, at Boswell Book Company, 2559 N. Downer Ave., Milwaukee, WI, 53211.